jlmcgehee21/software_101/lesson_1.md

 ## Lesson Activities
 1. Learn some common keyboard shortcuts.
 Get familiar with them.
 2. Make a project from the terminal.
 3. Edit some project files in Atom.
-Focus on keyboard shortcuts.
+Focus on keyboard shor:tcuts.